 If your organization has a 100% onsite policy, hot desking can help support cross-functional interactions within your organization.
 Permanent desk assignments allocate coworkers together, reducing the chance to have conversations with folks outside of their immediate vicinity.
 Hot desking, on the other hand, can help people move about the office, talk to other coworkers, and improve people’s sense of belonging.

 Creating an office seating arrangement that your employees will love takes time and planning.
-You’ll want to look for desk booking software that works seamlessly with your tech stack, as well as keeps your workspace flexible and employees happy.
+As a first step, you’ll want to look for desk booking software that works seamlessly with your tech stack, as well as keeps your workspace flexible and employees happy.
 Let’s take a look at some of the best practices for setting up a successful hot desking policy:

 When you invest in a desk booking solution, you should also think about the features that would benefit your organization and people the most.
 For example, if you are a company that has implemented a hybrid split-week policy that requires teams to come in on specific days, then neighborhoods might be a great feature for you to explore.
 This will help coworkers, teams, and functions sit together on their onsite days.
 Here are a few great features to consider when looking at a hot desking policy for your business: